GhiasAli17/Models-Evaluation-on-MNIST/README.md

 2. pip install -r requirements.txt

 # Usage
-main.ipynb is the main file, where other modules are imported, the flow and visualization can be viewed in the .ipynb file
+main.ipynb is the main file, where other modules are imported, the flow and visualization can be viewed in the main.ipynb file

 ## 📂 Project Structure
 ├── src/